 Systems Thinking for your church

-Kelly johnsonThis process was very worthwhile, and I would highly recommend other churches and leaders engaging in it.
+Kelly johnsonThis process was very worthwhile, and I would highly recommend other churches and leaders engage in it.
 The material and sessions are well done and pull together so many critical aspects of ministry.
 Having an external facilitator was so important – it removed biases, favoritism, clinging to current practices, etc., yet engaged the group and pulled us all together. - Immanuel Community Reformed Church, Lansing MI.

 Systems thinking is a conceptual framework, a perspective that sees a complex whole composed of interdependent parts.
 It helps leaders recognize full patterns and see how to change them to make their organizations more effective.
 Systems thinking has been developed over the past fifty years, primarily through the work of Jay Wright Forrester (system dynamics) and made widely known by Peter Senge (The Fifth Discipline).